jNembhard/portfolio-v2/README.md

 ### Background

 My portfolio was long overdue for an update.
-The first time I created my online portfolio, I had made with the goal of having a place to put my projects up online a quickly as possible.
+The first time around, I had created my portfolio with the goal of having a place to put my projects up online as quickly as possible.

 I had attempted to open my screen and start coding immediately running into A LOT of problems.
 Fast to market, hard to maintain.
 I've since become a better developer and decided to opt for code that is maintainable.

 I made sure to assess which tool would be best for completing the job first.
-I chose NextJS as framework.
+My framework of choice was Next JS.
 I first started with Redux and realized this would be a great chance to try out the dynamic routing option as an alternative to Redux.
-I was able to save so much time implementing code with basically a few lines:
+I was able to save so much time implementing code with just a few lines:

 ```js
 export async function getStaticPaths() {